An 84-year-old University of Auckland student set to be capped at this year's autumn graduation is already considering her next degree.

 "I'm scared of stopping, I'm enjoying the journey too much," she said.

-She'll be the oldest graduate from the University of Auckland, having completed a postgraduate diploma in art history.
+She'll be the oldest graduate from the University of Auckland, having successfully completed a post-graduate diploma in art history.

-Ms Keats said keeping intellectually active had been important for her mental health.
+Ms Keats said keeping intellectually active had been very important for her mental health.

-While she no longer drives, the Freeman's Bay resident uses buses and trains to get around and see displays of public art.
+While she is no longer driving, the Freeman's Bay resident has been using the bus and trains to get around the city and see the various displays of public art.

 "It's great.
 I've been able to go on the train to places like South Auckland, which I really like, and it not only has fantastic public art - especially murals - but good coffee as well."